s3flsago/basicrepo/README.md

 ## Getting Started

 1. Clone repository.
-2. Rename project directory (same accounts for the directory in src/).
+2. Rename project directory (same accounts for other files with default names and content).
-3. Replace `README.md`.
+4. Run commands from Makefile to check if everything is set up correctly.
-4. Write code and tests in `src` and `tests` by initially replacing the default tests and classes.
+5. Start developing :)